Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem8.md

 #### Description

-Property; an integer that specifies the quality of the bitmap.
+Property; `integer`; an integer that specifies the quality of the bitmap.
 To use the default document quality, specify -1; otherwise, specify an integer from 0 to 100.
 Available only for JPEG compression.

 #### Example